openscope/openscope/src/assets/scripts/client/trafficGenerator/spawnPatternReadme.md

 #### route*
 * Should be in the shape of a routeString.
+  - For direct routes: `FIXXA..FIXXB..FIXXC..FIXXD`
-  - For SID/STAR procedures: `ENTRY.PROCEDURE_ID.EXIT`
+  - For complex routes: `FIXXA..FIXXB..ENTRY.PROCEDURE_ID.EXIT`

 #### altitude (* _for arrivals_)
 Altitude an aircraft spawns at.
 If a min/max is provided an aircraft will spawn at a random altitude within the range, rounded to the nearest 1,000ft